Abdulmalik40/Abdulmalik40/README.md

 ---

 ### CS student works on Data Engineering and the systems that power it.
 I work across the full data stack — pipelines, databases, streams, and distributed systems.
-20 years old.
 Open to connect and collaborate.

 </div>